Michael-Mugambi-Wachira/Iot-smart-home-automation/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-For further updates, please check the **Releases** section regularly.

----

 Thank you for exploring the IoT Smart Home Automation project!
 We hope it inspires you to create your own smart home solutions.